mui/material-ui/docs/pages/blog/2021-q1-update.md

 ### Advanced components

 - ✍️ Release the Data Grid cell edit feature we have been working on for the last two months.
+[A preview](https://deploy-preview-1287--material-ui-x.netlify.app/components/data-grid/editing/).
 - 📅 Start dedicating time to the date range picker.
 - 🗓 Execute on all the items in the [public roadmap](https://github.com/mui-org/material-ui-x/projects/1).
 - ❓ Please upvote [GitHub issues](https://github.com/mui-org/material-ui-x/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc) if you want us to focus on a specific problem.
 The number of 👍 helps us to prioritize.